Nun Orchid Care

 Soil: Orchid potting mix; keep the mix loose (don't pack it down).

 Fertilizer: Use a balanced orchid fertilizer with every third watering spring through fall.
-I highly recommend an orchid fertilizer.
 Stop fertilizing while plant is resting in winter.

 Propagation: Divide mature plants after they flower by cutting the rhizome with a sharp knife.
 Each piece should have at least 2 pseudobulb shoots and some roots attached.